Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 1. The ROS side is now ready to interface with Unity!
 Open a new terminal window and navigate to your catkin workspace.
 Follow the steps in the [ROS-Unity Integration Setup](../ros_unity_integration/setup.md) to start ROS Core, set ROS params, and start the server endpoint in the first terminal window.

-2. Open a new terminal window and start the Mover Service node.
+2. Open a new terminal window in your ROS workspace and start the Mover Service node.

     ``` bash
-    cd ~/catkin_ws/ && source devel/setup.bash
+    source devel/setup.bash

     rosrun niryo_moveit mover.py
     ```

     Once this process is ready, it will print `Ready to plan` to the console.

-3. Open a new terminal window and launch MoveIt by calling `demo.launch`.
+3. Open a new terminal window in your ROS workspace and launch MoveIt by calling `demo.launch`.
 	- This launch file loads all relevant files and starts ROS nodes required for trajectory planning for the Niryo One robot.
 	> Descriptions of what these files are doing can be found [here](moveit_fiile_descriptions.md).

     ``` bash
-    cd ~/catkin_ws/ && source devel/setup.bash
+    source devel/setup.bash

     roslaunch niryo_moveit demo.launch
     ```